Axel Oxenstierna: 1606–1611: Diplomat and Privy Councillor

 In 1606 he undertook his first diplomatic mission, to Mecklenburg and other German royal courts.
 While on diplomatic duty abroad, Oxenstierna gained appointment to the Privy Council (Riksrådet).
 Henceforth, Oxenstierna became one of the king's most trusted servants.
 In 1609 he travelled to Reval (present day Tallinn), on King Charles's behalf, to receive tributes from the city of Reval and the Estonian knighthood.
 Together with other councillors, Oxenstierna tried to warn the king of Denmark and the intentions of Danish King Christian IV.
 In 1610, Oxenstierna travelled to Copenhagen with the aim of preventing war with the neighbours, but unsuccessfully.
 The following year, Danish forces crossed the border, initiating the Kalmar War.
-In the fall of 1611, King Charles died.
+In autumn 1611, King Charles died.
 Around New Year 1611–12, the parliament had to deal with the situation.
 According to the rules, the 17-year-old Gustavus Adolphus had not reached the proper age to be considered adult enough to rule as king.
 However, the estates agreed to disregard those rules.
 In return, the young king agreed to ensure the nobles further privileges and appoint Axel Oxenstierna Lord High Chancellor of Sweden.